pythonuser200/LLNet/README.md

 This repository includes the codes and modules used for running LLNet via a Graphical User Interface.
 Users can choose to train the network from scratch, or to enhance multiple images using a specific trained model.

-NOTE: Trained model 17x17 is included in this repo.
+NOTE: The trained model is not included in this repository.

 ## How do I run the program? ##